 The bike you already have!

-Many people suggest that the bike you already have is the best one to take to a track day.
+Many people suggest that the bike you already have is your best candidate as a first track motorcycle.
 After all, it’s the bike you ride every day.
 So the skills you pick up on the track you can instantly apply to your everyday life.

 If you already own a middleweight or a small bike, then you’re in luck.
 Those are ideal bikes to take to the track!

 If you own a liter bike like a FireBlade or an R1, then you can still take those to the track.
 Just be gentle on the throttle.
-You’ll be passed by people with smaller bikes, but that’s just how it goes.
+You’ll be passed by people with smaller bikes, but you’ll also pass plenty of others on the straight.

 Even if your only bike is a Harley Sportster or a Triumph Scrambler, there’s a lot you can learn by taking it to the track.
 People do it (and sometimes do it scarily well).

 An alternative to buying a track motorcycle – Get an all-inclusive track ride day

 It’s not cheap — bike hire is typically around US$250 or A$400, but that gets you a late model 400cc motorcycle.

 A few examples are